 As an eCommerce business owner, you don’t have to do much searching online to see why a strong Instagram presence is essential to growing your brand.
 Studies have shown that about 93% of buying decisions are made based on visual appearance and 52% of customers will not return to a store due to bad overall aesthetics.
 In this post, I’m going to go into some detail with examples of how you can monetize Instagram and drive eCommerce sales using the platform:

 - Set up your profile the right way

 - Feature happy customers on your feed

-Of you’re not quite convinced of the power of this powerful social network, consider this data:
+We’ll get into all of these tricks for monetizing Instagram further along in the post!
+But if you’re not quite convinced of the power of this dynamic social network, consider this data:

 Now that you know how effective Instagram can be for your eCommerce growth, you’re probably wondering how you can harness its power to drive more sales.

 You’ve come to the right place.
-By the time you’re done reading this post, you’ll be well-equipped to create a marketing strategy that will allow you to sell products on Instagram.
+By the time you’re done reading this post, you’ll be well-equipped to create a marketing strategy that will allow you to monetize Instagram and sell products on Instagram.

 Let’s dive right in.

 Can you monetize Instagram?

 First things first, it’s normally to ask yourself the question…wait can you actually monetize Instagram?
 And the answer is yes!
 You just have to follow a few important steps to ensure success.